formula1/domain-config-formatter/readme.md

   - Example - `host.name` with altnames `[a.host.name, b.host.name]`
   - Failure - `"host.name"` with an altname `[a.hos.name, b.host.nam]`
 - You may want to save the format it after each update
-  - We sort the lists so they should be the exact same each update if only positions arte chosen
+  - We sort the lists so they should be the exact same each update if only positions are changed

 ```typescript
 type AllowedBaseConfig = {